scottaohara/Brass-Tacks/README.md

 * Google Analytics placeholder
 * HTML5shiv via CDN, with local fallback file
 * jQuery 1.10.2 via CDN, with a local fallback file
-* IE-Specific classes on the HTML element for easer cross-browser control.

 * Various HTML ready-to-use snippets
 * CSS base, helper and project classes

-* Extensive inline and accompanying documentation (partially -- as in barely any at all yet -- complete)
+* Extensive inline and accompanying documentation (partially complete -- as in barely any at all yet -- this WILL exist by v 1.0)

 <hr />